Child Dog Bite FAQ

 A

-The Center for Disease Control and Prevention (CDC) reports that nearly 4.5 million Americans are bitten by dogs annually.
-Additionally, about 885,000 dog bite victims require medical attention every year and half of these are children.
+According to the Centers for Disease Control and Prevention (CDC), nearly 4.5 million Americans are bitten by dogs annually.
+Additionally, about 885,000 dog bite victims require medical attention every year, and half of these are children.

 Why do dogs bite children?